-In order to boost competition on the mobile market, a tender for a licence covering the 900/1800/2100 MHz frequency package has been published to enable market entrance for a fourth MNO.
-However, this tendering process was subject to notable controversy at national level, and in May 2009, the NRA decided to bring to a close the tender for this frequency package without Three of the evaluating the bids. applicants appealed the decision of the
+In order to boost competition on the mobile market, a tender for a licence 900/1800/2100 covering the MHz frequency package has been published to enable market entrance for a fourth MNO.
+However, this tendering process was subject to notable controversy at national level, and in May 2009, the NRA decided to bring to a close the tender for frequency package this without evaluating the bids.
+Three of the applicants appealed the decision of the